 Our recommendation is to hire as small a car as possible for easier mountain driving.
 However, take note that small cars, like Smart, do not have much space for luggage.

-A small car is cheaper and more practical to drive in mountains.
+A small car is cheaper and more practical to drive in the mountains.

 Google Maps work well in Montenegro.
 It tends to be optimistic with driving times so reserve at least 25 per cent extra time.
 Then you also have time to stop by and enjoy the beautiful views along the way.
 It is also better to analyze routes before starting to drive.
 Sometimes, Google Maps leads you to very tiny roads and driving even with a small car is almost impossible.